noahc3/Homebrew-Guide/usingcfw/manualchoiupgrade.rst

     AutoRCM has the following disadvantages:

     * You will not be able to boot your Switch at all without a payload sender.
-    * Your Switch will not turn off correctly from the Switch OS.
-You will have to shutdown from a payload like Hekate.

     If you are downgrading, your fuse count will be incorrect for that firmware version.
 Because of this, **AutoRCM is required to boot your Switch** until you upgrade again.